volzotan/CompressorCam/docs/assembly.md

 ![webinterface screenshot]( {{ site.baseurl }}/assets/{{ page.imgdir }}/webinterface_screenshot.png ){:.enable_lightbox}

-If you face your camera to your ceiling and you got a [very classic german wallpaper texture](https://en.wikipedia.org/wiki/Ingrain_wallpaper), then it would look like the image above.
+If you point your camera to your ceiling and you got a [very classic german wallpaper texture](https://en.wikipedia.org/wiki/Ingrain_wallpaper), then it would look like the image above.

 If you did find the best focus position and your camera output is nice and sharp, fasten the screw with the blue screwdriver.
 The lens is now secured and focussed and you are not able to rotate the backfocus ring any further.
 You can switch the camera off with the power switch on the board.